AngelosPsy/condir/README.rmd

 condir allows the easy analysis of conditioning data, within both a frequentists and Bayesian framework.

-Installation information as well as relevant examples are provided in the vignette named 'condir-examples' as well in Krypotos, A.-M., Klugkist, K., and Engelhard, I. M. (submitted).
-Bayesian Hypothesis Testing for Human Threat Conditioning Research:
+Installation information as well as relevant examples are provided in the vignette named 'condir-examples' as well as in Krypotos, A.-M., Klugkist, K., and
-An introduction and the condir R package.
+Engelhard, I. M. (submitted).
+Bayesian Hypothesis Testing for Human Threat Conditioning Research: An introduction and the condir R package.